nagasudhirpulla/taming_python/blog/skills/intro_to_matplotlib.md

 # set the title for our plot using axes handle
 ax.set_title('Basic Matplotlib plot')

-# set x and y axis titles
+# set x and y axis titles using axes handle
 ax.set_xlabel("X Data")
 ax.set_ylabel("Y Data")

-# set label to the plot for the sake of legend
+# set label to the plot for the sake of legend using the plot artist
 la.set_label('basic_plot')

-# enable legends for the axes
+# enable legends for the axes handle
 ax.legend()

 # print the plot